 - f) The Executive Chairman of the Board, Michael D. McInnis, is not an independent director.
-However, Thomas McKeever, Kerry Spong, John McConnell and T. Sean Harvey are independent directors.
-The Board provides leadership to its independent directors by encouraging members to bring forth agenda items, having access to members of management and information regarding the Company's activities, and by retaining outside advisors when necessary. - g) All Directors attended all Board meetings during the Company's most recently completed financial year, with the exception of Thomas McKeever and John McConnell on April 13, 2017, John McConnell and T. Sean Harvey on August 25, 2017 and T. Sean Harvey on November 24, 2017.
+However, Thomas McKeever, Kerry Spong and John McConnell are independent directors.
+The Board provides leadership to its independent directors by encouraging members to bring forth agenda items, having access to members of management and information regarding the Company's activities, and by retaining outside advisors when necessary. - g) All Directors attended all Board meetings during the Company's most recently completed financial year, with the exception of John McConnell on May 28, 2020, October 23, 2020 and November 26, 2020.